Takeaways from Infosys Analysts & Advisors Meet, September 1-2, 2020

 “Cloud is an ecosystem that we all have to orchestrate.
 There are hyperscalers, private cloud companies, innovators, and infrastructure companies which all come together to power the value of cloud,” Kumar said.

-According to Saju Sankarankutty, VP, Delivery Head, Cloud & Infrastructure Services at Infosys, “Cobalt is a platform that enables enterprises to procure, build, and manage vendor-agnostic solutions across multiple hybrid cloud providers.”
+According to Saju Sankarankutty, VP, Delivery Head, Cloud & Infrastructure Services at Infosys, “The Polycloud Platform, part of Infosys Cobalt, enables enterprises to procure, build, and manage cloud solutions across multiple hybrid cloud providers.”

 Enabling resilience with data and AI